sliao7/shasha-liao-blog/my_blog/posts/my_lists/my_movie_list/my_movie_list.md

 ---
 title: My Movie List
 post-date: March 08, 2024
-updated-date: March 08, 2024
+updated-date: March 09, 2024
 author: Shasha Liao
 ---

 ![My Image](movie_time.jpeg)

 I work for a movie company.
 But I was never a big fan of movies until last summer in 2023 when some colleague and friend I met in NYC told me that movies disseminate various cultures and shape lives.
 Since then, I started to watch more movies and will continue to do so.
 Therefore, I found it would be fun to list all the movies I've watched since the middle of last year, arranged chronologically according to my viewing dates.
 And I will keep adding movies to the list in the future!
+(Note: ** in a date means that I can not figure out the exact date.)

 | Movie Name             | Release Date | Watch Date   |   Theater  |    Distributed by            | Short Comment  |
 | :---                   | :----        | :----        | :----      | :----                        |:----           |